jbosstools/jbosstools-fuse/ReadMe.md

       at org.codehaus.tycho.osgitools.EquinoxResolver.newState(EquinoxResolver.java:157)
       at org.codehaus.tycho.osgitools.EquinoxResolver.newResolvedState(EquinoxResolver.java:52)

-The quick fix is to trash your "~/.m2/repository/p2" directory!
+The quick fix is to trash your folder:

+     ~/.m2/repository/p2

 Code Generation (NO NEED FOR THIS STEP UNLESS CAMEL VERSION CHANGED)